adrebot09/UNI-HUB/README.md

 </p>

 ---
-🚀 UNI-HUB V1
+UNI-HUB V1
-A custom-designed, open-source USB 2.0 Hub built from the ground up.
+A custom-designed, open-source USB 2.0 hub built from the ground up.

-UNI-HUB V1 was created as a hands-on hardware engineering project to dive deep into proper PCB design practices and prepare a board for professional SMT assembly.
-Unlike basic beginner builds, this hub was designed from day one with real-world manufacturability in mind using LCSC components and JLCPCB assembly-compatible footprints.
+UNI-HUB V1 was developed as a hands-on hardware project.
+It focuses on proper PCB design practices and readies a board for professional SMT assembly.
+Unlike basic beginner builds, this hub was designed from the start with real-world manufacturing in mind.
+It uses LCSC components and footprints compatible with JLCPCB assembly.

-✨ Features
+Features
-4 Downstream Ports: 2 × USB Type-A
-2 × USB Type-C
+4 Downstream Ports: 2 × USB Type-A, 2 × USB Type-C

 Dual Upstream Options:
-Connect via USB Type-C or USB Type-A (Note: Only connect one upstream port at a time!)
+Connect via USB Type-C or USB Type-A. Note: Only connect one upstream port at a time.

-Power Indicators: Individual status LEDs for every downstream port.
+Power Indicators: Individual status LEDs for each downstream port.

-USB-C Compliant: CC pull-down resistors implemented according to official USB Type-C specs.
+USB-C Compliant: CC pull-down resistors are implemented according to official USB Type-C specifications.

-Manufacture-Ready: Designed specifically for seamless JLCPCB SMT assembly.
+Manufacture-Ready: Designed specifically for easy JLCPCB SMT assembly.

 ## 🛠️ Hardware Specifications